ayushijar/Health-insurance-cost-predictor/README.md

 # Results :

--  Model gave 86% accuracy for Medical Insurance Amount Prediction using Random Forest Regression.
+-  Model gave approximately 97% accuracy for Medical Insurance Amount Prediction using Random Forest Regression.

 ## :file_folder: Dataset
 The dataset used can be downloaded here (Kaggle) - [Click to Download](https://www.kaggle.com/mirichoi0218/insurance)